pH-JPEG/jpg-CD2-difficulties/README.md

 - [6x2EX](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/6x2EX/6x2EX.json)
   - **REQUIRES THE MORE ENEMY VARIANTS MOD BY YINNY.** This mod can be found in the [Practical DRG Discord](https://discord.gg/hFkqMXPBzA) under the modding-forum channel as its own post labeled "WIP More Enemy Variants (MEV)."
 Without the mod, a host cannot load the difficulty file in Custom Difficulty while some enemies are invisible to a client who joined a ND lobby without downloading MEV.
   - Originally from CD1.
 A 6x2-based version of Lx2.
 Originally the more fair version of Lx2, it now serves as an entry-level difficulty for my difficulties/6x2+.
 Features are listed [here](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/6x2EX/6x2EX%20Features.txt).
-  - *Latest update:* Updated for Season 5; StationaryEnemyCount, StationaryEnemyDiversity 4->6.
-DisruptiveEnemyPoolCount 7->8.
+  - *Latest update:* Added MEVless support; without MEV, White Grunts from Nexuses, Swarmer Tunnels, and Swarmer Eggs are just normal Grunts.

 ## [WIP Difficulties](https://github.com/pH-JPEG/jpg-CD2-difficulties/tree/main/WIP%20Difficulties)
 Difficulties that are currently being tested.
 All versions will be uploaded to the corresponding difficulty's folder.
 Upon completion, all pre-release versions will be moved to the Alpha/Beta Versions folder.